alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ## 5. Validation

-1. Add a user on the SHMDC1 machine using the `Active Directory Users and Computers` application.
+1. Add a user on the SHMDC1 machine using the `Active Directory Users and Computers` application under `

 2. After about 30 minutes the new user should appear on the Azure Active Directory account.
 Or to force a sync, on the NPS machine open a powershell and call: